tmgasek/homepage/posts/guitar-app.md

 The idea for the app came from my personal experience playing the guitar and the will to have an application where I can store my different routines for practicing.
 I have been following Justin Guitar for over half a year now and his site does have a practice assistant, however I have not found it to be very easy to use, despite the courses themselves being very good.

-There are many types of routine you can have for guitar practice, namely something along the lines of:
+There are many types of routine you can have for guitar practice, such as: technique practice, knowledge, musical repertoire, timing, ear training, improvisation...

-- Technique practice
-- Knowledge
-- Musical repertoire
-- Timing
-- Ear Training
-- Improvisation

 I wanted to create an application where the user can store all those different types of routines in one place where routines can be created, edited and deleted, effectively making this a CRUD app.